lagimik/PartnerCrucible/DataAISolutionArea-AzureOpenAI.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Governing AI: A Blueprint for the Future](https://aka.ms/May25Whitepaper) | A five-point blueprint for the public governance of A| Microsoft
 [Responsible AI Resources](https://www.microsoft.com/en-us/ai/responsible-ai-resources) | Explore resources designed to help you responsibly use AI at every stage of innovation - from concept to development, deployment, and beyond.|
 [Partner Data and AI Solution Area Landing](https://partner.microsoft.com/en-us/explore/solution-areas#tab-2) | | Partner [Azure OpenAI Sales Acceleration](https://partner.microsoft.com/en-us/asset/collection/azure-openai-service-sales-acceleration-content#/) | Sales Acceleration content| Partner